 - Your recent payments have to have been at least as much as they’d have been in a qualifying PSLF repayment plan.

-- You have to have made 120 payments that qualify (they need to have been made after October 1, 2007; to not have been more than 15 days late; and to have been made while employed by a qualifying employer).
+- You have to have made 120 payments that qualify (some qualification criteria include: they need to have been made after October 1, 2007, to not have been more than 15 days late, and to have been made while employed by a qualifying employer).
 If your loans were in a grace period, deferment, or forbearance when you made a payment, it won’t qualify.
 Also, the payments need to have been made on the loan(s) you’re seeking forgiveness on.
 If you consolidated halfway through the 10 years, then the payments you made on the unconsolidated loans won’t count..

 - Then you apply for TEPSLF!

-Being organized in this process can save you a lot of heart and headaches.
+Being organized in this process can save you a lot of heartaches and headaches.
 Grab a binder and start putting your loan information together.
 Know when your loans began, and what payment method you were following.
-If you have any notes from servicers, put them in your binder too!
-If this gets ugly, you can use your notes to help your case.
+If you have any notes from servicers, put them in your binder too.
+You can use your notes to help your case.

 Double check that your employer/employers have been certified.
 You will need an Employer Certification Form for each employer.
 It’s wise to have a form done each year, because if an employer closes it could be hard to get the certification.
-And.. stick them in your binder along with the record of qualifying payments for the year!
+Stick them in your binder along with the record of qualifying payments for the year.

 - Peace Corps or AmeriCorps